-Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to COC.
+The head of household and the spouse/cohead will be strongly encouraged to attend the interview together.
+However, either the head of household or the spouse/cohead may attend the interview on behalf of the family.
+Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to the PHACOC.